 | Account transfer to new holder | Can typically be arranged during the same call |

-For straightforward closures with no outstanding balance and no transfer required, the process is generally complete within a few working days.
+For straightforward closures with no outstanding balance and no transfer required, the process is generally complete within 1–2 weeks.
 If there is a credit balance or a disputed charge, resolution takes a little longer.

 Bills will continue to accrue until TalkTalk processes the closure, so making contact as soon as you feel ready limits the amount you may need to reclaim later.